 The only way to get to Cumberland Island is by boat, and your options are the passenger ferry or a private boat.
 It’s highly recommended to make your reservations for the passenger ferry in advance.
 The ferry leaves from the town of St. Mary’s.

 The ferry schedule varies depending on time of year.
 It runs 7 days a week in the spring, summer and fall, but only 5 days a week in the winter.
-Typically, you can leave for the island on a 9 AM ferry and leave at 4:45 PM, making it the perfect length of time for a day trip.
+Typically, you can leave for the island on a 9 AM ferry and return at 4:45 PM, making it the perfect length of time for a day trip.

 When to Visit Cumberland Island